aromeni/frameworks_and_languages_module/technical_report.md

 ```

 ### Middleware in ExpressJS
-In ExpressJS, middleware functions, defined as function(req, res, next) { ... }, manage the request-response cycle by accessing and modifying request and response objects, and controlling the flow to subsequent middleware.
-Commonly used for tasks like logging, parsing, authentication, and error handling, they execute sequentially and adeptly handle asynchronous operations, ensuring smooth progression within the app's processing pipeline.
+In ExpressJS, middleware functions (function(req, res, next) {... }) regulate the request-response cycle by accessing and altering request and response objects and directing flow to future middleware.
+For logging, parsing, authentication, and error handling, they operate sequentially and handle asynchronous actions well, maintaining app pipeline smoothness.